catseye/Robin/doc/Tutorial.md

 You might conclude from this that `fun` is not a built-in — and you'd be right!
 Unlike basically every other Lisp-like language, in Robin, `fun` is a derived form.
-It's implemented as a macro in the Standard Library.
+It's implemented as a macro in the standard library.

-As you saw above, you can ask the Robin reference interpreter to load in the Standard Library before it runs your program:
+As you saw above, you can ask the Robin reference interpreter to load in the standard library before it runs your program:

     bin/robin pkg/stdlib.robin fact.robin